 - Leave the pastry shells to cool and dry out in the oven, again this will stop from them from collapsing

-Recipe is inspired by Raymond Blanc and James Martin
+Recipe is adapted and inspired by Raymond Blanc and James Martin

 For the Pastry:

 - 50g Butter